What is R?

 Data types

-Objects can store different types of data, i.e., not only numbers but also text (character), logical (Boolean), and missing.
+Objects can store different types of data, i.e., not only numbers but also text (character), logical (Boolean), and missing values.
 You can use the function typeof() to identify the data type.

 Integer and double